mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 <font size=3>**Q: How does MindSpore support automatic parallelism?**</font>

 A: Automatic parallelism on CPUs and GPUs are being improved.
-You are advised to use the automatic parallelism on the Ascend 910 AI processor.
+You are advised to use the automatic parallelism on the Atlas training series.
 Follow our open source community and apply for a MindSpore developer experience environment for trial use.

 <br/>